informalsystems/snapchain-e2e/e2e/README.md

     ```
     Port 3381 is for RPC and port 3383 is for HTTP.

+13. Reset the app state in all nodes, to be able to run multiple experiments without destroying the nodes.
+    ```sh
+    make remote-reset-states
+    ```

 ### Finally

 99. Don't forget to destroy the testnet: